RamblingRaccoon/mag7_backtest/README.md

 # Magnificent 7 Backtesting

-This repository contains the code for a backtesting software to evaluate the performance of the Magnificent 7 (Mag-7).
+This repository contains the code for a backtesting software to evaluate the performance of the double Bollinger band strategy by [Kathy Lien](https://www.3candlereversal.com/post/kathy-lien-s-double-bollinger-band-strategy) on the Magnificent 7 (Mag-7).

 ## Project Structure